 With a mix of balmy, spring-like days and harsh, winter weather, February is a month for both planning and executing gardening tasks.
-Visit the Northwest Flower & Garden Show in Seattle for garden inspiration and maintain your 2019 garden journal by taking photos of your garden and recording accomplished garden tasks.
+It's a great time to view gardens for inspiration.
+Remember to take photos of new ideas you can implement in your garden.
 Finish transplanting dormant plants to prepare for spring purchases.
 A productive February will set the foundation for a successful growing season!

 Annuals and Veggies

 - Plan your veggie beds and garden space.
 Is it time to try a cut flower bed?
 Or an edibles section of your garden?

 - Sow sweet pea seeds in mid-late February when the soil is warm enough (check seed packet).
 Install a trellis or use an existing structure to let vines climb.

 - Decide between starting annual flowers from seed or starts.
 Ask nursery professionals for the pros and cons of each, and what equipment is needed.